natemcmaster/CommandLineUtils/docs/docs/options.md

 ### [Using Attributes](#tab/using-attributes)

 @McMaster.Extensions.CommandLineUtils.OptionAttribute can be used on properties to define options.
 When specified, name and type are inferred, but they can be listed explicitly.
-Inferred option short name(with "-" prefix) is the first low-case character of property name.
+The inferred short name (with "-" prefix) is the first letter of property name in lowercase.
-Inferred option long name(with "--" prefix) is the  low-case property name.
-If the name consists of more than one word, each  word is separated by "-" (e.g. "--log-level" for LogLevel).
+The inferred long name (with "--" prefix) is the property name in [kebab case](https://en.wikipedia.org/wiki/Letter_case) (e.g. "--log-level" for LogLevel).
-Note that option names are case sensitive, and using different case is an error, but error message suggests expected low-case spelling.
+Note that option names are case sensitive, and using different case is an error, but error message suggests expected lowercase spelling.

 ```c#